GarmanGroup/RABDAM/README.md

 ___

 ## Usage
+#### Installation
+1. RABDAM can be downloaded / cloned from GitHub.
+You can then either run RABDAM as a script from the RABDAM directory, or alternatively you can install RABDAM as a package (able to be run from any directory) by navigating to the RABDAM directory and executing:<br>
+`python setup.py install`<br>

+2. RABDAM can be installed (as a package) straight from PyPi() with `pip`:<br>
+`pip install rabdam`<br>

+3. RABDAM will also shortly be available as part of the [CCP4 software suite](http://www.ccp4.ac.uk/).

+___

 #### System requirements
 RABDAM supports both Python 2 and Python 3.
 In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python distribution](https://www.continuum.io/downloads) (release 4.3.0 onwards):